VagabondAzulien/VagabondAzulien.github.io/_drafts/halvar.md

 In a white blur, Ivar was torn from his side.
 Stumbling slightly, he turned to see a great white wolf, the size of a small horse, with Ivar’s neck in its teeth.
-With a snarl, it ripped the life from Ivar, and as blood dripped from its mouth, it spoke in the common tongue.
+With a snarl, it ripped the life from him, and as blood dripped from its mouth, it spoke in the common tongue.

 “You will die this night, rune bearer.
 You cannot be allowed to live.”